 We are a holding company and conduct all of our operations through our direct and indirect subsidiaries and have no assets other than the shares of capital stock of Carrols, our direct wholly-owned subsidiary.
-The following MD&A is written to help the reader understand our company.
-The MD&A is provided as a supplement to, and should be read in conjunction with our Consolidated Financial Statements and the accompanying financial statement notes appearing elsewhere in this report, our Current Report on Form 8-K filed on November 8, 2012 and our Annual Report on Form 10-K for the year ended January 1, 2012, as amended.
+The following Management's Discussion and Analysis of Financial Condition and Results of Operations (or "MD&A") is written to help the reader understand our company.
+The MD&A is provided as a supplement to, and should be read in conjunction with our Consolidated Financial Statements and the accompanying financial statement notes appearing elsewhere in this report and our Annual Report on Form 10-K for the year ended December 30, 2012.
 The overview provides our perspective on the individual sections of MD&A, which include the following: